MARTIMM/pod-render/doc/pod-render.md

 ### --pdf

 Generate output in pdf format.
 Result is placed in current directory or in the **./doc** directory if it exists.
-Pdf is generated using the program **wkhtmltopdf** so that must be installed.
+Pdf is generated using the program **prince** so that must be installed.
+See [downloads](https://www.princexml.com/download/).

-### --style=some-prettify-style

-This program uses the Google prettify javascript and stylesheets to render the code.
-The styles are `default`, `desert`, `doxy`, `sons-of-obsidian` and `sunburst`.
-By default the progam uses, well you guessed it, 'default'.
-This option is only useful with `--html` and `--pdf`.
-There is another style which is just plain and simple and not used with the google prettifier.
-This one is selected using `pod6`.